raspberrypilearning/getting-started-scratch/en/step_7.md

 If you set the size of a sprite to `50` percent, it will be half as tall and half as wide.
 If you set the size of a sprite to `200` percent, it will be twice as tall and twice as wide.

-Place a `set size to`{:class="block3looks"} block under a `when green flag clicked`{:class="block3events"} block to set the size of a sprite when the project is started:
+To set the size of a sprite when the project is started, place a `set size to`{:class="block3looks"} block under a `when green flag clicked`{:class="block3events"} block:

 ```blocks3
 when green flag clicked